-As you guys know, I recently returned from a trip from North Lake Tahoe and will soon be going again for a ski trip there with my husband, so I wanted to write a complete list of what to pack for a ski trip (or snowboarder trip)!
+As you guys know, I recently returned from a trip from North Lake Tahoe and will soon be going to Telluride for a ski trip with my husband, so I wanted to write a complete list of what to pack for a ski trip (or snowboarder trip)!
 You not only need to remember to bring all of your ski or snowboard gear, but you also need to remember that sometimes when you ski is a “clear bluebird kind of day” and other times it is a “pure blinding whiteout snowstorm”, so you never know exactly what type of weather you will get, so I say bring all your ski gear.

 And if you don’t bring it all, your only option is to purchase it from the ski shops around the mountain and that can get pricey in a New York minute!